helium/HIP/0052-iot-dao.md

 ### Data Transfer and Pricing Specification

-Data Credits are utilized in asserting new hotspots and their location on the chain, registering OUIs and associated devices, and as payment for packet transfers.
+Data Credits are utilized in asserting new Hotspots and their location on the chain, registering OUIs and associated devices, and as payment for packet transfers.

 With the activation of
 [HIP 10](https://github.com/helium/HIP/blob/master/0010-usage-based-data-transfer-rewards.md),
-hotspot operators receive HNT emissions up to 32.5% per epoch and are rewarded at 1:1 rate based on dollar value of Data Credits transfers as per the
+Hotspot operators receive HNT emissions up to 32.5% per epoch and are rewarded at 1:1 rate based on dollar value of Data Credits transfers as per the
 [HNT Price Oracle](https://docs.helium.com/blockchain/oracles).
 This proposal scales Data Credits rewards based on actual activity on the network, and disincentivizes arbitrageurs from taking